originality666/computational-neuroscience-learning/README.md

 # computational-neuroscience-learning
-this is  a respository for computational neuroscience learning
+This is  a respository for computational neuroscience learning